Home

 }

 We now need to prove that this equation is true.
-Remember from the lesson on Geometry, that the dot product vector of two vectors can be interpreted as:
+Recall from the lesson on geometry that the dot product of two vectors can be interpreted as:

-A and B are also collinear in that case because they are constructed from coplanar vectors.
-Finally, we can replace our results for the numerator and the denominator in Equation 3:
+In this case, \(A\) and \(B\) are collinear because they are constructed from coplanar vectors.
+Finally, we can substitute our results for the numerator and denominator in Equation 3:

-Here is the final version of our intersection routine which includes the optimized method to compute the barycentric coordinates:
+Here’s the final version of our intersection routine, incorporating the optimized method for computing barycentric coordinates:

 bool rayTriangleIntersect(